KarelCemus/play-redis/README.md

   cache.remove( "key" )
   cache.remove( "key1", "key2" )
   cache.remove( "key1", "key2", "key3" )
+  // remove all expects a sequence of keys, it performs same be behavior
+  // as remove methods, they are just syntax sugar cache.removeAll( "key1", "key2", "key3" )

   // invalidates all keys in the redis server!
 Beware using it cache.invalidate()